-Depending on the needs of industry and employers, Flexible Industry Pathways will include Vocational Learning at Certificate I to III level that industry considers suitable for school students, enterprise and employability skills training and any specific industry requirements linked to the pathway.
+Depending on the needs of employers, FIPs include VET qualifications at Certificate I, II and III level's that industry considers suitable for school students.
+They also include employability skills training delivered through SACE curriculum, and any specific industry requirements linked to the pathway.